PJWalker/daggerheart/content/Cosmology/Gods/Hyacynis - Spreader of blossoms.md

 aliases:
   - Hyacynis
 ---
- A friend of bees and tiny flowers, who has embraced [[The Witherwild|the Witherwild]] after seeing their influence and domain swell (literally) to immense proportions.
+ A friend of bees and tiny flowers, who has embraced [[The Verdance|the Verdance]] after seeing their influence and domain swell (literally) to immense proportions.
 They’re enjoying this metastasising growth and do not see a reason to end it.